Travel tips & inspiration

 Wind and showers can change the mood in minutes.
 Pack a waterproof windbreaker, and proper shoes if you’re hiking along the coast.

-Rooftops in Provence
+Rooftops in Provence in southern France

 The advantages

 Provence is the promise of a sunlit trip: golden light, perched villages, colorful markets, olive groves, hills, and that slower rhythm that makes you feel like you can breathe better.
-Among the regions to visit in France, it’s often the first to win over international travelers: it embodies the Mediterranean dream.
+Among the best regions to visit in France, it’s often the first to win over international travelers: it embodies the Mediterranean dream.

 Another advantage: it offers a rare balance between nature and the art of living.
 You can hike in the morning, have lunch at the market, visit a village, then end the day on a terrace.
+For many travelers, Provence is also one of the easiest regions to imagine before arriving: the light, the food, the village life, the landscapes.
+And that matters when you’re planning a first trip to France and want something both iconic and genuinely enjoyable on the ground.

 The vibe